 Bitcoin is simply a decentralized way of keeping transactional records, eliminating the middle man, and the need for a central authority such as a bank or government institution, etc. Every transaction ever completed in Bitcoin is available to anyone who wants to download the Blockchain.

-Blockchain is simply the continuously growing, public ledger with all transactions, segmented into roughly 1 MB blocks of information, managed with protocol for validating new blocks.
-These blocks are linked together with secure communication, time stamps and links to previous blocks.
+Blockchain is simply the continuously growing, public ledger with all transactions, segmented into roughly 1 MB blocks of information, managed with the protocol for validating new blocks.
+These blocks are linked together with secure communication, timestamps, and links to previous blocks.
 The Blockchain, by design, cannot be altered retroactively and is therefore protected against modifications.

 Bitcoins are created through mining, which is another term for how transactions are verified.
 Bitcoin miners solve very difficult calculations to verify each transaction in a block, which usually takes about 10 minutes.
 The first miner to get the calculation right gets rewarded with brand-new Bitcoin.
 Mining rewards decrease over time until eventually, no new Bitcoins will be created.

 The supply of Bitcoin is limited to about 21 million, of which about 16.8 million are in circulation already.

 No one likes to hear about what they missed, so we will make this quick just to give a basis for the excitement over the cryptocurrency space.
 In May of 2010 one of the early bitcoin developers wanted pizza and said he would give 10,000 bitcoins to anyone who brought him a pizza.
 Someone took him up on it, delivered 2 pizzas, and received 10,000 bitcoins.
 This was the first real-world transaction in what were essentially valueless bitcoins.